How credibility compounds

 I was sitting in a boardroom in Sydney with a deck I believed in, a team I was proud of and a company I knew would matter.

-Drop Bio Health was building something genuinely pioneering, a biological testing platform that could give people a real window into how their body was ageing and critical insight years before a chronic disease could be diagnosed.
+Drop Bio Health was building a pioneering technology, a biological testing platform that could give people a real window into how their body was ageing and critical insight years before a chronic disease could be diagnosed.
 The science was solid.
 The vision was clear.
 The problem we were solving was real.

 But we were early.